SamedhG/truth-table-rs/README.md

 # Truth Table Latex Generator

-A simple program to generate the latex for a rust program.
+A simple rust program to generate the latex for a simple stateent in propositional logic.
 Most things are non-configurable.
 Just wrote this for myself.
-Use it if you are happy with the style
+Use it if you are happy with the stylistic choices.

 ## Using